-It is also recommended you install a fast BLAS library prior to installing NumPy.
+It is also recommended you install a fast BLAS library before installing NumPy.
 This is optional, but using an optimized BLAS such as ATLAS or OpenBLAS is known to improve performance by as much as an order of magnitude.
 On OS X, NumPy picks up the BLAS that comes with it automatically, so you don’t need to do anything special.

 The simple way to install gensim is: